kunitoki/LuaBridge3/Manual.md

 LuaBridge tries to be efficient as possible when creating the "glue" that exposes C++ data and functions to Lua.
 At the same time, the code was written with the intention that it is all as simple and clear as possible, without resorting to obscure C++ idioms, ugly preprocessor macros, or configuration settings.
 Furthermore, it is designed to be "header-only", making it very easy to integrate into your projects.

 Because LuaBridge was written with simplicity in mind there are some features that are not available.
 Although it comes close to the highest possible performance, LuaBridge is not quite the fastest, [OOLua](http://code.google.com/p/oolua/) and [sol2](https://github.com/ThePhD/sol2) outperforms LuaBridge in some tests, but they are also bigger and slower to compile.
-LuaBridge also does not try to implement every possible feature, [LuaBind](http://www.rasterbar.com/products/luabind.html) (requires Boost) and [sol2](https://github.com/ThePhD/sol2) explore every corner of the C++ language.
+While being powerful, LuaBridge is pretty compact and simpler to understand and debug, and also does not try to implement every possible feature: [LuaBind](http://www.rasterbar.com/products/luabind.html) (requires Boost) and [sol2](https://github.com/ThePhD/sol2) explore every corner of the C++ language.

 LuaBridge does not support: